CBColleg3/lesson-19-graph-applications/index.md

 > **Formal Description**:
 A Prims algorithm minimum spanning tree will be used to find the lowest cost for the delivery driver to go to the 20 restuarant and pick up the food.
-The algorithm will find the lowest cost between each restaurant and take that path.
+The algorithm will between each restaurant and take that path.
 >  * Input: A connected undirected graph G = (V, E) of resturants with edge weights that represent the cost of distance traveled.